JacobThomas731/Minesweeper/README.md

 For this project *pygame* module was used.
 Since the game is simple and the code short, procedure oriented programming was used instead of object oriented programming.

 ## Launching
  The repository has both the code as well as an *exe* file (which will run in a *windows* platform).
 To run the code, *python* and *pygame* must be installed in the system and the images must in the adjacent folder.
-For *exe*, the images too must be in the adjacent folder.

 ## Development
 As stated, this game was created in *python* using the *pygame* module.
 Procedural oriented programming was followed.
 While I havent focused heavily on efficiency, I did strive to reduce the time space complexity wherever possible.